bookofproofs/bookofproofs.github.io/_sources/branches/number-theory/moebius-function-square-free.md

 0 & \text{else}
 \end{cases}\quad\quad\forall n > 0.$$`

-It was introduced by "August Ferdinand Möbius":https://www.bookofproofs.org/history/august-ferdinand-moebius/ (1790 - 1868) and plays a prominent role in number theory, as we will see later.
+It was introduced by [August Möbius](https://mathshistory.st-andrews.ac.uk/Biographies/Mobius/) (1790 - 1868) and plays a prominent role in number theory, as we will see later.

 ### Example.